 Here are some additional tips for optimizing breadcrumbs specifically for search:

-- Include target keyword – Naturally, work the target keyword for each page into its breadcrumb link anchor text.
+- Include target keyword – Naturally, work the target keyword for each page into its link anchor text.

 - Optimize surrounding content – Optimize each target keyword’s H1, title tag, URL, and surrounding text.
 This provides reinforcement.